Bharaul, Bihar

 The main language of Bharaul is Maithili.
 Hindi is also spoken by most of the settlers.

 Bharaul village has a higher literacy rate compared to Bihar.
-In 2011, the literacy rate of Bharaul village was 71.64% compared to 63.80% of Bihar.
-In Bharaul, male literacy stood at 79.37% while female literacy rate was 62.45%.
+In 2011, the literacy rate of Bharaul village was 63.64% compared to 61.80% of Bihar.
+In Bharaul, male literacy stood at 70.37% while female literacy rate was 56.45%.

 Schools

 There are two middle schools located in Bharaul village.

 Medium of instruction is Hindi in both the schools however, basic English is also taught as per state curriculum.
 Both are government Schools funded by Government of Bihar.
 It is a co-educational school.

 "Middle School Bharaul" is located in south-eastern part of the village and another one is located in northern part of the village and known as "Middle School Bharaul Uttari".Classes running in the school are up to 8th standard.
-There is no secondary school in Bharaul so students have to go Mansurchak or Nayatol village, which is 3 km away.
+There is no secondary school in Bharaul so students have to go Rudauli, Mansurchak or Nayatol village, which is 3 km away.